Silent Hunter (laser weapon): Specifications

 meters," and also an official stated it "could penetrate 5 millimeters of steel at 1,000 meters."
 At this same conference, officials from Poly Technologies also stated that "they are working on more powerful versions, but that its size prevented an airborne version of Silent Hunter."

 Operational history

 The Silent Hunter has been used by Saudi Arabia to guard against Houthi drones and missiles.
 So far, eight systems have been spotted and are used in conjunction with truck mounted 3D TWA radar optimized for detecting low flying drones.

 In November 2022, a variant of Silent Hunter in service with the Air Force was unveiled at the Zhuhai Airshow.
 It can operate alone or be used as a part of a network.

-During the World Defense Show in Riyadh the February 5, 2024, Poly Technologies announced the first hard-kill engagement of a one-way attack drone.
+During the World Defense Show in Riyadh on February 5, 2024, Poly Technologies announced the first hard-kill engagement of a one-way attack drone.

 In 2025, Silent Hunter was filmed in use by Russian forces in their invasion of Ukraine.